-Final crash statistics for calendar year 2007 indicate a 74 percent reduction in the number of fatalities, a 10 percent reduction in the number of disabling injuries, a 36 percent reduction in the number of minor injuries and a 28 percent reduction in the number of crashes occurring in Missouri's work zones when compared to the final numbers for calendar year 2006.
+Crash statistics for calendar year 2007, while not yet final, indicate a 73 percent reduction in the number of fatalities, a 12 percent reduction in the number of disabling injuries, a 44 percent reduction in the number of injuries and a 40 percent reduction in the number of crashes occurring in Missouri's work zones when compared to the final numbers for calendar year 2006.

-Missouri generally has experienced a downward trend in work zone-related fatalities, injuries, and crashes since 2002, with a significant reduction in three of the four major severity categories in 2007.
+Missouri generally has experienced a downward trend in work zone-related fatalities, injuries, and crashes since 2002, with a steep reduction in three of the four major severity categories in 2007.
 Such improvement in work zone safety is attributable partially to the department's proactive approach to raising work zone safety awareness and minimizing impacts on the traveling public.